LoopScheduler/LoopScheduler/README.md

 ## Important note on smart pointers

-Make sure to never use std::shared_ptr in 2 objects pointing at each other.
+Make sure to never use `std::shared_ptr` in 2 objects pointing at each other.
-This will cause in memory leak.
+This will cause a memory leak.
-It is recommended to use std::weak_ptr to access peers.
+It is recommended to use `std::weak_ptr` to access peers.

 # Test